connor-huh/swiftle/README.md

     return result['result'].get('title', '').strip()
 ```

-Audio recognition APIs, as it turns out, are surprisingly sensitive.
-If your file is even slightly too short, too long, or noisy, you’re out of luck.
+Audio recognition APIs, as it turns out, are surprisingly sensitive: if a file is even slightly too short, too long, or noisy, the software often proves futile.
 Fortunately, Audd.io did well, recognizing snippets from any part of even the most obscure Taylor Swift vault tracks.
-However, I would be surprised if it maintained this level of accuracy for non-Taylor Swift songs, which often sample other tracks.

 ## Answer Submission

 Swiftle doesn't have an API, and I didn't want to even attempt to reverse-engineer its frontend.
 So instead, I opted to use brute-force automation.
 The script needed to move the mouse to the search bar coordinates on my screen, click down, type the name of the song, and press Enter to submit.
 To determine the location of the search bar on my computer, I ran a separate program using PyAutoGUI.
 Once executed, the program waits three seconds for me to hover my cursor over Swiftle's search bar before printing the cursor's coordinates.
-Though I was unfamiliar with the package at the start of this project, it turned out to be relatively simple.
+Though I was unfamiliar with the package at the start of this project, it turned out to be straightforward.

 ```python
 time.sleep(3)